 Tip #5: Get outside

-- All your favorite summer activities in Boulder Junction are still available to you—biking, fishing, hiking, paddling, boating and more.
+- All your favorite outdoor activities in Boulder Junction are still available to you—biking, fishing, hiking, paddling, boating and more.

 - Don’t forget to practice social distancing measures at public areas like boat launches or trailheads.